Computer viruses have the potential to completely wreck your system. You know how disruptive a virus can be if you’ve ever had one.

 7. Disabled Security Software

-Unfortunately, not all computer security programs are perfect.
-If you have anti-virus software installed but discover that it has been disabled, you might have malware which works to disable your security programs.
+Sadly, not every computer security program is faultless.
+If you have antivirus software installed but find that it has been turned off, you may have malware that is designed to turn off protection software.

 Signs of a Computer Virus You Should Not Ignore